MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdfmemory/nf-wdfmemory-wdfmemorycreatefromlookaside.md

 For more information about framework memory objects and lookaside lists, see <a href="https://docs.microsoft.com/windows-hardware/drivers/wdf/using-memory-buffers">Using Memory Buffers</a>.

-If lookaside-list buffers are being allocated from the pageable memory pool, the <b>WdfMemoryCreateFromLookaside</b> method must be called at IRQL &lt;= APC_LEVEL.
-Otherwise, the method can be called at IRQL &lt;= DISPATCH_LEVEL.
+If lookaside-list buffers are being allocated from the pageable memory pool, the <b>WdfMemoryCreateFromLookaside</b> method must be called at IRQL <= APC_LEVEL.
+Otherwise, the method can be called at IRQL <= DISPATCH_LEVEL.

 #### Examples